 This volume looks at the life and works of Rokeya Sakhawat Hossain (1880-1932), arguably Bengal's earliest and boldest feminist, revered as a crusader for the emancipation and advancement of women, in particular, Bengali Muslim women.
 Through her spirited writings and activism, Rokeya challenged the two pillars of patriarchy-hierarchical family structures and religious dogma.
 This collection of essays places Rokeya within the socio-cultural and historical context of her times to better appreciate her literary and social contributions, and also to understand why the extraordinary vision she had for an ideal, more gender-just society continues to be as radical, powerful and relevant today, almost a century after her death.
+Contents: Introduction; I. A Biographical Essay 2.
+Rokeya Sakhawat Hossain and Gender Debates among Muslim Intellectuals in Late Colonial Bengal 3.
+Inspired by the Bengal Renaissance 4.
+From Sakhawat Memorial School to Rokeya Hall 5.
+Contextualising Hossain's Work in South Asian Muslim Feminism 6.
+A Feminist Critique of Patriarchy 7.
+A Not So Banal Evil 8.
+The Private-Public Dichotomy in Rokeya's Work 9.
+Educating Women, (Not) Serving the Nation 10.
+Marginalisation of Muslim Writers in South Asian Literature 11.
+Sultana's Utopian Awakening 12.
+Crossing Borders 13.
+Entertainer-Educators

 Contributors: Barnita Bagchi, Sarmistha Dutta Gupta, Md.
-Rezaul Haque, Md.
-Mahmudul Hasan, Fayeza Hasanat, Srimati Mukherjee, Mohammad A. Quayum, Bharati Ray, Mahua Sarkar 2017 978-93-86296-00-9 ₹1615 312 pp Hardback Fiction to Film Ruth Prawer Ihabvala's The Householder and Heat and Dust Vivek Sachdeva, Professor of English, University School of Humanities and Social Sciences, Guru Gobind Singh Indraprastha University, New Delhi The book examines the relationship between literature and films and attempts to understand three allied areas of study: narratology, adaptation and film studies.
+Rezaul Haque, Fayeza Hasanat, Srimati Mukherjee, Bharati Ray, Mahua Sarkar 2017 978-93-86296-00-9 ₹1765 312 pp Hardback Fiction to Film Ruth Prawer Ihabvala's The Householder and Heat and Dust Vivek Sachdeva, Professor of English, University School of Humanities and Social Sciences, Guru Gobind Singh Indraprastha University, New Delhi

+The book examines the relationship between literature and films and attempts to understand three allied areas of study: narratology, adaptation and film studies.
 It studies the changes that a narrative undergoes when a novel is adapted into a film.
 In other words, how a narrative is ruptured, deflected or dislocated in time and space, and how the discourse is constituted in both mediums.
-To illustrate, it looks at two of Ruth Prawer Jhabvala's novels-The Householder and Heat and Dust-made into films of the same titles by Merchant Ivory Productions.
-These two texts were chosen so as to see how the author, who is also the screenwriter. reinvents her narratives to suit the requirements of the new medium.
-Selected Contents: Introduction 1.
-Narratology: Fiction and Film 2.
+To illustrate, it looks at two of Ruth Prawer Ihabvala's novels-The Householder and Heat and Dustmade into films of the same titles by Merchant Ivory Productions.
+These two texts were chosen so as to see how the author, who is also the screenwriter, reinvents her narratives to suit the requirements of the new medium.
+Contents: Introduction; I. Narratology: Fiction and Film 2.
 Ruth Prawer Ihabvala 3.
 The Householder 4.
-Heat and Dust; Conclusion 2017 978-93-86689-03-0 ₹1380 296 pp Hardback Haunting Bollywood

-Gender, Genre, and the Supernatural in Hindi Commercial Cinema Meheli Sen, Associate Professor in the Department of African, Middle Eastern, and South Asian Languages and Literatures (AMESALL) and the Cinema Studies Program at Rutgers University
+Heat and Dust; Conclusion 2017 978-93-86689-03-0 ₹1530 296 pp Hardback Haunting Bollywood Gender, Genre, and the Supernatural in Hindi Commercial Cinema Meheli Sen, Associate Professor in the Department of African, Middle Eastern, and South Asian Languages and Literatures (AMESALL) and the Cinema Studies Program at Rutgers University